אשכול זה הועבר לארכיון. נא לשאול שאלה חדשה אם יש לך צורך בעזרה.

 Some programs and video files dont work, get a crash report everytime I close, even after an uninstall everything and re install.
 So I try playing some videos and it gives me an error, which I can watch on Chrome.
 Soundcloud doesnt seem to work, again works on chrome, and before I could watch WebM's but now it says not supported MME.
 Also everytime I close I get a crash reporter.
 I tried uninstalling and reinstalling but nothing seems to work.
 I just happened recently.
 Also cant play soundcloud.
 Tried everything, feeling like going to chrome where things work and support is actual support

 Firefox shouldn't crash.
 We probably can fix that.
 And the WebM issues, too.
 (But several users are reporting some unplayable Youtube videos in the past few days, and I'm not sure we've solved that one yet.)

 Meanwhile, as a quick test, could you test some of those problem sites in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using either:

 - "3-bar" menu button > "?" button > Restart with Add-ons Disabled

 - Help menu > Restart with Add-ons Disabled

 Not all add-ons are disabled: Flash and other plugins still run